jargote/async-thumbnails/README.md

 ## Description

-This project offers a django http server that generates thumbnails for the image urls given in a JSON format.
+This project offers a django http server that generates thumbnails for image urls given in a specific JSON format.

     json = {